cameronnapoli/event-ticket-api/README.md

 Application to process a high volume of requests to purchase tickets to events.

-Application locks a ticket for purchase, and then allows a user to complete the ticket purchase in a time frame.
+Locks a ticket for purchase, and then allows a user to complete the ticket purchase in a time frame.
 If the user fails to complete the ticket purchase, then the ticket is released back into the pool.

 ## Dependency Commands